FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Introduction

 \section{Introduction}

+Data-driven methods have shown great promise in accelerating design tasks and enabling design automation across countless design domains.
+Data-driven approaches to design can tap into the immeasurable expertise captured within existing designs ranging from early-stage design concepts to rough prototypes to products on the market.
+Designers can leverage design information implicitly embedded in quality data to accelerate their own design process.
+In particular, tools like surrogate models trained on design data can help designers rapidly evaluate early-stage design concepts without the need for expensive and time-consuming simulation or physical experimentation.

-The bicycle is one of the most ubiquitous consumer products in our modern society.
-Despite this fact, making bicycles accessible to more people has numerous societal benefits, such as boosting public health~\cite{oja2011health}, mitigating traffic congestion~\cite{hamilton2018bicycle}, and reducing emissions~\cite{edenhofer2015climate}.
-These tantalizing prospects provide ample motivation to improve accessibility to bicycles and to improve their performance to increase appeal.
+Two common surrogate modeling tasks are design performance prediction and validity evaluation.
+We formulate two corresponding benchmark problems related to performance-aware bicycle frame design.
+As one of the most ubiquitous consumer products in our modern society, the bicycle makes for a high-impact design problem.
+Making bicycles accessible to more people has numerous societal benefits, such as boosting public health~\cite{oja2011health}, mitigating traffic congestion~\cite{hamilton2018bicycle}, and reducing emissions~\cite{edenhofer2015climate}.
+These tantalizing prospects provide ample motivation to increase accessibility to bicycles and to improve their performance to raise appeal.
 With some estimates putting the number of privately owned bicycles at over 580 million~\cite{oke2015tracking}, even incremental improvements in bicycle design methodology would undoubtedly have an immense impact.

-One strategy to improve bicycle accessibility and ridership is to harness data-driven methods to accelerate the design process of customized bicycle frames, making them faster and cheaper to acquire.
-Data-driven methods have shown great promise in accelerating design tasks and enabling design automation across countless design domains.
-Data-driven approaches to design can tap into the immeasurable expertise captured within existing designs ranging from products on the market to rough prototypes to early-stage design concepts.
-Designers can leverage design principles implicitly embedded in quality data to accelerate their own design process.
-Additionally, tools like surrogate models trained on design data can help designers rapidly evaluate early stage design concepts without the need for expensive and time-consuming simulation or physical experimentation.
-The availability of quality data is an incredible asset in any design domain, and we aim to introduce and leverage this data for the bicycle frame design task.
+We hope that data-driven surrogate models can accelerate the design process of customized bicycle frames, making them cheaper and more performant.